Sambhaji Maharaj Biography- Thrilling History

 Due to lack of reading real authorized history and untruth viral due to some wrong people.

-Sambhaji Raje showed unconditional love for the Hindu religion.
+Sambhaji Raje showed an unconditional love for the Hindu religion.
 So, he called the Dharamveer, meaning legend of the Hindu religion, as he was not ready to convert into another religion till his last breath.

 Sambhaji Maharaj Punyatithi